ataylor89/homepage/README.md

 Below are some instructions for hosting a homepage on AWS.

 1. Create an account on Amazon Web Services (AWS)
-    1. In order to create an account, I gave my root user email address and my debit card number.
+    1. In order to create an account, I gave my email address and my debit card number.
 2. Open the signin link in a web browser (my signin link looks like *.signin.aws.amazon.com/console)
     1. \* is an identifier that belongs to me, and it stands for my account ID or my account alias
 3. Log in using your root user email address or your account ID (or alias), IAM username and password